Nima-Mollaei/Color-Spectrum-Analyzer/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are WELCOME!
 Feel free to fork this repo, open issues, or submit pull requests.